Bildtext får vara max två rader text. Hela texten ska högerjusteras om den bara ska innehålla fotobyline! Photo: B. Christensen/Azote

 Stockholm Resilience Centre has in collaboration with the Pontus Schultz Foundation launched a new programme designed to help companies identify new business opportunities, define priorities, and accelerate action.

 The programme will provide a science-based, future-oriented and business-driven learning journey through the most relevant insights, concepts and tools at the frontier of sustainability science and resilience thinking.
 Participants will explore how their businesses influences, and is affected by global change.
-They will be part of a small group of selected business leaders who will meet in Stockholm over the course of seven months, beginning in spring 2018.
+They will be part of a small group of selected business leaders who will meet in Stockholm over the course of six months, beginning in fall 2018.
 Designed for CEOs, chairpersons and executive VPs, the programme includes a start-up seminar, a three-day retreat, individual coaching and assignments, and a follow-up seminar.
 Admission will be selective to make the most of the opportunities for peer-to-peer learning.

 The new programme is met with considerable interest and enthusiasm by key figures within both business and policy.